 A Trip to Ranganathittu Bird Sanctuary

-On the banks of the river Kaveri in Mandya district, split over 40 acres of space lie six islets of Ranganathittu.
-Thanks to ornithologist Salim Ali’s work, in 1940 it was declared a bird sanctuary.
-It is the largest bird sanctuary of the state Karnataka at that.
+Split over 40 acres of space, on the banks of the river Kaveri, lie six islets of Ranganathittu.
+Thanks to ornithologist Salim Ali’s work it was declared a bird sanctuary in 1940.
+It is the largest bird sanctuary of the state Karnataka .

 Given that it’s just 140 km from Bangalore and on the way to famous historical and religious sites Mysore and Srirangapatna (Seringapatam), it naturally gained popularity.